Introduction- What is Group Policy?

 Local Group Policy

-Each computer running the windows line of the operating system has exactly one local group policy.
-It is available only to the particular computer in which it resides and to users who log on to that computer.
+Each computer running the Windows line of the operating system has exactly one local group policy.
+It is available only to the particular computer on which it resides and to users who log on to that computer.
 The local group policy objects reside in the %systemroot%\System32\Group Policy folder.
 It has only a subset of settings that are available in the non-local group policy.
 Windows uses a Microsoft Management Console (MMC) snap-in called the Local Group Policy Editor to let administrators interact, control, navigate and edit the local Group Policy Object (GPO) settings.
 Learn about Local Group Policy Editor from this article.

-Non-local Group policy
+Non-local Group Policy